 Arrangements to pay your student programme fees must be in place for the start of each academic year.
-Most Home students will obtain a fee loan from one of the UK Student Finance authorities which will be paid to the University at points throughout the year.
+Most home and EU students will obtain a fee loan from one of the UK Student Finance authorities which will be paid to the University at points throughout the year.